It was a running joke in the house that Editi was an ugly pregnant woman. She was barely three months pregnant and her nose had started being swollen.

-“Good news is about breaking in!”
+“Good news is about breaking!”
 Editi said excitedly.
 “I’m glad you got sizes fourteen and sixteen, they will suit me perfectly in the next six months.”

-Nneoma ran her forefingers under her eyes as if she thought she’d smudged her mascara.
+Nneoma ran her forefinger under her eyes as if she thought she’d smudged her mascara.

 “Oh yes, I’ll be leaving for work tomorrow.
 Do you play PS games?”
 Jackson asked Akwang.”

-“Let’s go in and let the women talk their thing.”
-Jackson said as he paid off the cab man, and slammed the door.
+“Let’s go in and let the women talk,” Jackson said as he paid off the cab man, and slammed the door.

 Editi and Nneoma were left alone outside.